 Graduate students currently enrolled in the M.S. program in biology may apply to the Ph.D. program by submitting the following to the graduate steering committee:

 Doctoral students are required to select, correspond with and be accepted by a faculty advisor prior to admission.
 During the second semester of the first year or earlier, an advisory committee of five members should be formed (the faculty advisor plus four additional members).
 The advisor and student should determine committee composition.
-One member must be from outside the Biology Department.
-Outside members may be from another department (Chemistry, Math and Medical School), or from SDSU (Biology, Microbiology, Fish and Wildlife).
+One member must be from outside the Department of Biology.
+Outside members may be from another department (chemistry, math and medicine), or from South Dakota State University (biology, microbiology, fish and wildlife).

 A written dissertation proposal must be approved by the advisory committee by the end of the first semester of the second year.
 A typical proposal is approximately 10-15 double-spaced pages of text, with additional pages of references, figures, etc. Format of proposal needs to be discussed with the student's advisor.
 A draft of this proposal should be edited by the student's advisor before being given to other committee members.
 An advisory committee meeting should be scheduled to discuss the proposal, sign the approval of research proposal form and approve the student's proposed program of study.